(1929-)

 In the early 1950s, Marcos moved to Manila to live with a cousin who was also a politician.
 There, she met another politician on the rise named Ferdinand Marcos.
 In 1954, only 11 days after meeting each other, Imelda and Ferdinand married in a small civil ceremony.
 The couple then threw themselves an elaborate bash for friends and family a month later.

-READ More: George Eastman
+READ More: Prince George of Wales

 As her husband climbed the country’s political ladder, Imelda Marcos cared for the couple’s growing family.
 They eventually had three children: Imee, Ferdinand Jr., also known as “Bongbong,” and Irene.
 Ferdinand was elected president in 1965, and Imelda, with her beauty and poise, soon drew comparisons to another famous first lady, Jacqueline Kennedy.